-The production pieces, were first ordered in 1929 by Wittnauer, but delivered in April 10 and May 2, 1930.
+The first production pieces were ordered in 1929 by Wittnauer and delivered April 10 and May 2, 1930.
 They featured an oversize enamel dial graced by one of five incredible Arabic fonts, along with an onion crown that enabled easier use with gloves.
 This benefit was likely negated by their pin-set movements which would be a challenge setting with gloves.

 The complex artisan process creates vitreous enamel, using a process that essentially involves the fusing of glass to metal.

-With Longines enamel dials, a thin copper base case has multiple (up to six) layers of enamel powder carefully sifted on to the the dial in the firing process at upwards of 800 degrees celsius.
+Longines enamel dials use a thin copper base case with up to six layers of enamel powder carefully sifted on to the dial in the firing process at upwards of 800 degrees celsius.